PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 non-pass records, event schema, append order, group semantics, failure path, and summary remain unchanged.
 The strict scan-count fixture is green, reducing one group with `P` results from `P + 1` full history iterations to one.

+Cross-group numbering is the adjacent characterized boundary.
+The ordinary list-compatible API must retain its one-scan fallback because callers may mutate an arbitrary list between invocations.
+The production `ConversionSession`, however, owns the same append-only diagnostics object for the complete conversion.
+A strict expected-failure contract now requires that Session-owned diagnostics retain numbering state across groups, lazily rebuild that state once after an arbitrary list mutation, and keep subsequent group numbering at constant bookkeeping cost.
+It also freezes list compatibility and the same sequence, invocation, and group values across two repeated pass groups.
+Production remains unchanged at this characterization checkpoint.